Nettylagger/NettylaggerBamAnalyser/README.md

 ## What It Helps With

-Netty BAM Analyzer can help identify programs that were recently executed on the system, including suspicious tools, renamed executables, unsigned files, deleted files, or programs launched from unusual locations.
+Nettylagger BAM Analyzer can help identify programs that were recently executed on the system, including suspicious tools, renamed executables, unsigned files, deleted files, or programs launched from unusual locations.

 It is useful for checking traces of: